 - Combining the Dry and Wet Ingredients

 I beat the ingredients together on low speed with my electric mixer just until they were combined.
 Then, I added the chocolate chips to the batter.

-Next, I used a silicon spatula to combine the chocolate chips with the Bundtini batter.
+Next, I used a silicone spatula to fold the chocolate chips into the bundtini batter.

 Even though the pan that I used for the Bundtinis was non-stick, I sprayed it well with a non-stick spray like Baker’s Joy.
-Then, I used an ice cream scoop to fill the cups of the pan 2/3 of the way full.
+Then, I used a 1 ¾-inch ice cream scoop to fill the cups of the pan ⅔ of the way full.

 I popped the pan into a preheated 350°F oven for about 20 minutes.
 After 20 minutes, the tops of the Bundtinis sprung back when I lightly pressed on them and the sides had begun to pull away from the pan.